Newsflash!

 Over 3 Years.

-Yes that`s right, 2026 - 2029, I`ll aim to be out every single day, here in Scotland.
+Yes that`s right, 2026 - 2029, I`ll aim to be out almost every single day, here in Scotland.
 Clocking up all of the distances covered, using Strava, the plan is to accumulate all the distance to Kajiado, in Kenya.
-By the time I finish, I`ll be into my 80`s.
+By the time I finish, I`ll be into my 80`s!.

 So I`ll be making a huge effort, and therefore will be making quite a nuisance of myself, to raise necessary funds for the Maasai Girls Education Project.

-There`ll be monthly bulleting on Facebook and Instagram, on the virtual location reached by that point - using a bit of assistance from AI, courtesy of my grand-nephew Finn Campbell.
+There`ll be monthly bulletins on Facebook, Instagram and on www.maasaigirlseducationproject.com.
+This will hone in on the virtual location reached by that point - using a bit of assistance from AI, courtesy of my grand-nephew Finn Campbell.

 A great story to be told here . . .